-The highly underrated, low-key crime thriller The Friends of Eddie Coyle gets a much awaited home release in the UK for the very first time and looks better than ever, courtesy of Eureka Entertainment‘s Masters of Cinema series.
+The highly underrated, low-key crime thriller The Friends of Eddie Coyle gets a long awaited home release in the UK for the very first time and looks better than ever, courtesy of Eureka Entertainment's Masters of Cinema series.

 Directed by Oscar-nominated Peter Yates, best known for Bullitt, this film was one of my Dad's personal favourites, making it all the more meaningful since he switched me on to so many genuinely great movies, many of which remain my own favourites to this day.
 This film was also released in 1973 which, if you pardon my bias, was a damn cool year for cinema.
 To name just a few, we had: Get Carter, Mean Streets, Pat Garrett and Billy the Kid, Enter the Dragon, Westworld, The Day of the Jackal, Serpico, Dillinger, The Wicker Man, The Exorcist, Badlands and many more.
 See what I mean?
 This joins that roster of genuine greats and warrants discovery for true movie buffs today.